Biography

 Member of Scientific Committee and Research Networks

-For more information about my publications, please click on ORCID.
+For more information about Christiane Wagner’s publications, please click on ORCID.